 interior catchment

-Catchment wherein all waters are collected endorheic; an interior catchment is not connected to other catchments.

-NOTE: This definition is rooted the blind drainage pattern of collecting water in sinks or lakes not connected to streams [9].
+Catchment wherein all waters are collected and drainage is endorheic; an interior catchment does not drain to other catchments.
+This definition is rooted in the blind drainage pattern of water collecting in sinks or lakes not connected to streams [9].

 longitudinal section (of a stream)